 Board and Board Committee meetings are held regularly, with the Board meeting no less than four times a year.
 A meeting of the NEDs, chaired by the Lead Independent Director ("Lead ID") is also held at least once a year and as often as may be warranted by circumstances.
-The proposed meetings for the Board, all Board Committees except for the Exco, and the NEDs for each new calendar year are set out in a schedule of meetings and notified to all Board members before the start of the calendar year.
+The proposed meetings for the Board, all Board Committees and the NEDs for each new calendar year are set out in a schedule of meetings and notified to all Board members before the start of that calendar year.
 Additional meetings are convened as and when circumstances warrant.
 Records of all such meetings including discussions on key deliberations and decisions taken are maintained by the Company Secretary.
 The Company's Articles of Association allow for the meetings of its Board and the Board Committees to be held via teleconferencing.
-The Board and Board Committees may also make decisions by way of circulating resolutions.
+The Board and Board Committees may also make decisions by way of circulating written resolutions.

-The attendance of the Directors at meetings of the Board and the Board Committees, as well as the frequency of such meetings during 2013, are disclosed below.
-Notwithstanding such disclosure, the Board is of the view that the contribution of each Director should not be focused only on his attendance at meetings of the Board and/or the Board Committees.
-A Director's contribution also extends beyond the confines of the formal environment of such meetings, through the sharing of views, advice, experience and strategic networking relationships which would further the interests of the Company.
+The attendance of the Directors at meetings of the Board and the Board Committees, as well as the frequency of such meetings during 2014, is disclosed on page 36 of the AR.
+Notwithstanding such disclosure, the Board is of the view that the contribution of each Director should not be focused only on his attendance at meetings of the Board and/ or the Board Committees.
+A Director's contribution also extends beyond the confines of the formal environment of such meetings, through the sharing of views, advice, experience and through strategic networking relationships which would further the interests of the Company.

-Directors' Attendance at Board and Board Committee Meetings in 2013
+Directors' Attendance at Board and Board Committee Meetings in 2014

-Board Exco AC NC RC SOSC RMC Number of meetings held in 2013: 4 1 5 1 3 1 2 Name of Directors Nu mber of me eetings atte ended in 20 013 Kwek Leng Beng 4 1 N.A.
-1 N.A.
+Board Exco AC NC RC SOSC RMC Number of meetings held in 2014: 4 2 6 4 3 1 2 Name of Directors Number of meetings attended in 2014 Kwek Leng Beng 4 2 N.A.
+4 N.A.
 N.A.
-2 Kwek Leng Joo 3 N.A.
+2 Kwek Leng Joo 4 N.A.
 N.A.
 N.A.
 N.A.
 N.A.
 N.A.
-Kwek Leng Peck 4 0 N.A.
+Kwek Leng Peck 4 2 N.A.
 N.A.
 N.A.
-1 2 Kwek Leng Kee 4 N.A.
+1 2 Kwek Leng Kee 3 N.A.
 N.A.
 N.A.
 N.A.
 N.A.
 N.A.
 Chng Beng Hua 4 N.A.
-4 N.A.
+6 N.A.
 N.A.
 N.A.
 N.A.
-Cheng Shao Shiong @ Bertie Cheng 4 1 N.A.
-1 3 1 2 Po'ad bin Shaik Abu Bakar Mattar 4 N.A.
-5 1 3 1 N.A.
-Ter Kim Cheu 4 1 5 N.A.
+Cheng Shao Shiong @ Bertie Cheng 4 2 N.A.
+4 3 1 2 Po'ad bin Shaik Abu Bakar Mattar 4 N.A.
+6 4 3 1 N.A.
+Ter Kim Cheu 4 2 6 N.A.
 3 1 N.A.
-Raymond Lim Siang Keat 4 1 N.A.
+Raymond Lim Siang Keat 4 2 N.A.
 N.A.
 N.A.
 N.A.
 2